IanFinlayson/tetra/docs/frontend.md

 ```cpp
 Error(const string& mesg, int lineno = 0);
 ```
-Theructor is used when throwing an Error.
+The constructor is used when throwing an Error.
 The message and line number describe the error.

 ```cpp